 Due to the open nature of construction sites, all equipment on-site are susceptible to theft and vandalism.
 Fire alarm components must have robust securing mechanisms that tether them firmly in place and have tough outer cases to protect them from vandals.
 They must use strong data encryption to thwart cyber-attacks.

 Last, but not least, is the cost of installing and maintaining the system.
 The ideal fire alarm system is one that provides at a competitive price, all the features mentioned above, along with great customer service from the supplier.
 Note that the cheapest system is not necessarily the ideal one.

 Mobile Video Guard is an industry-leading expert that has been solving the surveillance and security challenges faced by the construction industry for the past 25 years.
 We are now leveraging our experience in surveillance to offer temporary fire protection for construction sites.
 Mobile Video Guard brings to fire protection the same level of expertise that helped build our reputation in the surveillance business.
 Our suppliers make the best equipment in the industry for monitoring sites for smoke and fire.

 The latest offering from Mobile Video Guard for fire protection is the Ramtech Wes3 system.
 Our customers can buy or lease this system from us, and we will provide round the clock monitoring service.
 The Wes3 system developed by the experts at Ramtech Electronics meets national and international standards and gives reliable service for a long time.
-You can read about the capabilities of Wes3 on our temporary fire protection page or download its information brochure.
+You can read about the capabilities of Wes3 on our temporary fire protection page.